jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v9.md

 #### spreadsheets are hard and software is trash

 My past few years have been spent building software to help people understand and act on complex, messy data.
-We had a straightforward objective: find a place to live that fits our budgets, matches our preferences, and works with our date ranges.
+The three of us had a straightforward objective: find a place to live that fits our budgets, matches our preferences, and works with our date ranges.
 So I whipped up a spreadsheet for us and got to work.
 Should be simple, right?

 It was anything but.
 Before we booked our first place I'd managed to curse every PM involved with Airbnb, embark on and abandon automating the data collection, and re-design and update the entire spreadsheet to preserve our sanity.
 Solving multivariable logistics problems with poor data and mixed preferences is hard.
 Solving them in a spreadsheet asynchronously with several other busy people is even harder.

 What do I wish I for instead?
-A cross between Google Drive and Airtable taking into account the data we are working with and the decision we are trying come arrive at:
+A cross between Google Drive and Airtable taking into account the data we are working with and the decision we are trying to arrive at:

  - auto-fill the fields from the site (price, description, images, availability)